Introduction

 Client-side and server-side SDKs

-For more detailed diagrams, see Implementation checklist.
+For more detailed diagrams, see Implementation checklist documentation.

 Supported functionality

-- Feature flags and experimentation – The Optimizely SDK framework natively integrates feature flags and product experimentation, so you can roll features out, roll them back, and continuously iterate your flags by learning from each release.
+- Feature flags and experimentation – The SDK framework natively integrates feature flags and product experimentation, so you can roll features out, roll them back, and continuously iterate your flags by learning from each release.

-- Remote configuration – Update your app in real time without a code deployment.
+- Remote configuration – Update your app in real-time without a code deployment.
 Toggle flags on and off, and even make changes to your experiments while they are running.

 - Low latency – In-memory bucketing means no blocking network requests.
 Test in performance-critical code paths, secure environments, and more.